Ordineo/prestige-frontend/README.md

-# PrestigeFrontend
+# Prestige Frontend

-dsfdThis project will provide us with a way to give stars to our colleagues
+project will provide us with a way to give stars to our colleagues